-LIA requires an authorized third-party verifier to confirm that all requirements are met before the Impact Incentives or Impact Partnership Incentives can be registered.
-Verification requirements are addressed in the LIA Verification Procedures and Checklist.
+LIA requires an authorized third-party verifier to confirm that all requirements have been met before the Impact Incentives or Impact Partnership Incentives can be registered.
+Verification requirements are addressed in the Impact Incentives and LIA Verification Procedures and Checklist(s).